Non-Disclosure Agreements in 59 Seconds.

 1. Overuse in Deals:

-• NDAs are often included in every deal involving patents, even when they might not be necessary.
+• NDAs are part of almost every deal involving patents, even when they might not be necessary.
 This overuse can limit your ability to discuss your work or share details about past deals.

 2. Restrictive Terms:

-• NDAs can sometimes be overly broad, preventing you from discussing important matters or even sharing information that should be public.
+• NDAs are often overly broad, preventing you from discussing important matters or even sharing information that should be public.

 3. Enforcement Challenges: